optimas-org/optimas/README.md

 evaluation is a numerical simulation.
 In this case, a simulation script templated with `jinja2` syntax needs to be provided.
-In addition, an analysis function needs to be defined that reads the simulation output to extract the objective function(s) and other metrics.
+In addition, an analysis function needs to be defined that reads the simulation output and extracts the objective function(s) and other metrics.

-The following example assumes that the template script is called `template_simulation_script.py`, which takes 2 input parameters `x0`, `x1` to minimize a single objective `f` using Baysian optimization.
+The following example assumes that the template script is called `template_simulation_script.py`, which takes 2 input parameters `x0`, `x1` to minimize a single objective `f` using Bayesian optimization.
 The analysis function `analyze_simulation` can also be defined in a separate file.